mozilla-spidermonkey/embenchen/micro/wasmloop.md

 It turns out that the register allocator already behaves well if a value that's live across a call is introduced as a copy of the live value directly after the call.
-This effectively /splits the live range/ of the value.
+This effectively *splits the live range* of the value.
 We see an example of this above, where CSSA construction introduces copies of v3 in ebb0;
 these turn into fill instructions (from the value spilled across the call) that are then properly allocated to registers for the rest of the function.
 But the